 Study the multifaceted universe of Jewish history, thought and civilization 100% online.

 In 2010, the Hebraic University opened its Master’s in Judaic Studies to offer an academic and multidisciplinary alternative to the study of Jewish culture.
-To respond to the needs and demands of a globalized Spanish-speaking world, we are now launching the Master of Jewish Studies in the online modality.
+In order to respond to the needs and demands of a globalized Spanish-speaking world, we are now launching the Master of Jewish Studies in online mode.
 This program is aimed at people interested in the systematic, plural study, and with a long-term perspective of the multifaceted universe of Jewish history, thought and religion .
 Why study the online Master of Jewish Studies at the Hebraic University?